katjam/get-functional-codebar-2022/notes.md

 (Tick)
   - And stringing them together with Higher Order & First Class functions
 - Do not need to 're-learn' in fact probably already using functional.
-- Functional is not a language or a single paradigm.
-It is a collection of tools and skills.
+- It is a collection of tools and skills.
 - don't have to use 'functional language' most modern languages have built in the core tools needed to start using the paradigm
 - really that simple?